Los Angeles Times: Chickens pay the price for Russian farm's financial woes

 This week, farm workers sobbed as they dumped hundreds of thousands of baby broilers into rusty metal barrels, where they would quickly freeze to death in the snow-filled farm fields.

-poured into the barrels to cover the bodies before they were taken to a nearby aviation plant to be processed into waste.
+Water was later poured into the barrels to cover the bodies before they were taken to a nearby aviation plant to be processed into waste.
 By Thursday morning, the incubator was completely empty and its lights turned off, at a farm that has accounted for 13,000 to 15,000 tons of poultry meat a year, about 55% of the region's poultry production.

 Russia already depends on imports for at least 70% of its food and 90% of medicine, said Gennady Gudkov, another Just Russia parliament member, in an interview with The Times.
 "Killing our own farms the way they kill Krasnaya Polyana now, we will very soon end up eating only the 'Bush legs' they don't want in America," he added, referring to frozen chicken legs from the United States that started being imported into Russia under President George H.W.
 Bush.